 The contract term will be 35 months in duration, ending with your December 2022 meter reading.

 No, there are no changes to your current meter.
 National Grid continues to read your meter.

 No, no deposit is required.

 No, residents and businesses can opt out without penalty during a 30-day opt-out period.
 Opt-out notices will be provided via USPS mail prior to the program commencing for eligible account holders.
 Simply return the opt-out notice within 30 days and your account(s) will not be included.
 Participating account holders may leave the program at any time without penalty.

-If you move within the municipal boundaries of the town, you may preemptively contact Public Power, LLC, the winning supplier for the program, Monday through Friday from 9:00AM to 5:00PM EST (excluding holidays) at (800) 830-2944, or via email at mailto:firstname.lastname@example.org to re-enroll your new account in the aggregation program at the original rate for the duration of the term.
-If you do not preemptively contact Public Power, you will receive an opt-out notification letter which details the program.
+If you move within the municipal boundaries of the town, you may preemptively contact NextEra Energy Services by phone, Monday through Friday, from 9:00 AM to 5:00 PM EST, at (855) 639-8195, or via email at firstname.lastname@example.org to re-enroll your new account in the aggregation program at the original rate for the duration of the contract term.
+If you do not preemptively contact NextEra Energy Services, you will receive an opt-out notification letter which details the program.
 Simply disregard the opt-out notification letter if you wish to participate in the program.
-Please note that your first month of service will default to National Grid Basic Generation Service supply, but will then transition to the Oxford program on your next available billing cycle.
+Please note that your first month of service will default to National Grid Basic Service supply, but will then transition to the Millbury Power Choice program on your next available billing cycle.

 Yes, you can continue to participate in a budget billing/equal payment plan.
-No Action is required to remain in the budget billing/equal payment plan.
+No action is required to remain in the budget billing/equal payment plan.